WILDCARE Save the Orange-bellied parrot Fund

 WILDCARE Inc will invite project funding applications from relevant organisations once a sufficient level of donations has been received.
 Submissions will need to comply with Orange-bellied parrot Recovery Plan and supported by the DPIPWE Orange-bellied parrot Management Group, to ensure that projects will produce genuine benefit for the survival of the species in the wild.

-Or join the Friends of the OBP if you would like to volunteer for the Summer monitoring program in South West Tasmania.
+If you would like to volunteer for the Summer monitoring in South West Tasmania, join the Friends of the OBP

 THANK YOU FOR YOUR GENEROSITY AND CONCERN, AND YOUR DECISION TO DONATE.